-The new Alpina Startimer Pilot automatic chronograph (refs.
+The 2016 Alpina Startimer Pilot automatic chronograph (refs.
 AL-725B4S6, AL-725GR4S6 & AL-725N4S6) is available in three colors of its laconic, extremely sober dial and in two colors of the genuine leather strap.
-It is a bit expensive, many people may (and probably will) call it boring, and it is clearly not a match to majors like IWC and Omega in terms of mojo and perceived value, yet the combination of a highly ergonomic design, reliable mechanism and acceptable price make it a very nice everyday watch for a person who can afford one.
+It is a bit expensive, many people may (and probably will) call it boring, and it is clearly not a match to majors like IWC and Omega in terms of mojo and perceived value, yet the combination of a highly ergonomic design, reliable mechanism, and an acceptable price make it a nice everyday watch for a person who can afford one.

 After all, a watch in this price range is almost never bought for being practical: the niche of practical timepieces is dominated by Japanese quartz watches that cost ten times less than this device.
 A watch that costs more than $2200 is supposed to stimulate the emotional part of your brain and this one doesn’t do a very good job in this department.
 Yes, you will be happy about build quality and the way the mechanism is good at keeping time, but I somehow doubt that, after a month or two when the honeymoon is over, you will take it off your wrist in the middle of a day only to admire its perfectly designed dial or the highly ergonomic winding crown.
 I mean, it is sort of stupid to go out of your office just to take a long look at your VW Golf parked nearby: there is nothing particularly interesting to look at, it’s just a car / a watch.

 Again, I am not implying that this new member of the Startimer collection is bad in any way: it is a great product done by a team of skilled engineers, experienced industrial designers and other well-paid professionals that were involved in the process.
 It’s just that it’s boring.
 Or, at least, boring to me.
 Your mileage may vary.